pnp/spfx-reference-scenarios/samples/WORLDCLOCK/README.md

 ### For Teams

 The solution automatically loads each team member into the solution.
 You can then set your own working schedule, indicating working, possibly working, and not working times.
-The solution will attempt to determine you IANA time zone when it loads for you, but you can also manage what timezone the solution associates with you to help your co-workers schedule meetings and communicate with you.
+The solution will attempt to determine you IANA timezone when it loads for you, but you can also manage what timezone the solution associates with you to help your co-workers schedule meetings and communicate with you.
 You can also set the timezone for other team members, including guests so that you can get the solution up and running faster.
 They can always adjust the values for themselves when they visit the tab.

-Once all team members update their working hours (if they're different from the 9:00 to 5/:00 default values) and set their timezones you are ready to start scheduling meetings.
+Once all team members update their working hours (if they're different from the 9:00 to 5:00 default values) and set their timezones you are ready to start scheduling meetings.
 By selecting the team members you will see a schedule solution show you the working hour availability for each of the selected teammates.
 Once you have settled on, and selected the best meeting time, you can click `Schedule Meeting` which deep links into the Microsoft Teams meeting scheduler allowing you to set up any specific meeting settings and a description and schedule the meeting.
 >Note: Due to limitations with the Microsoft Teams deep linking feature we are unable to include the guests in the meeting invite through the link, they can be added to the meeting manually once you're in the schedule screen.
 For convenience the members that couldn't be added will be noted in the description field.

+The configurations for the team solution is stored in a file in the Team's SharePoint Site Assets library in a folder called `WorldClockApp`.

+### For Personal Teams

+The solution when used as a personal app will automatically load, and create a default view of, the top 20 _people_ related to you based on the Microsoft Graph algorithm, see [person resource type](https://docs.microsoft.com/en-us/graph/api/resources/person?view=graph-rest-1.0) for more information.
+Because the team members are personal to you you will be able to set the working schedule, if different than the default, and the timezone for all the users in your view.

+Once all the team members are set up, you can start using the solution in the same manner as the Teams tab version.

+The configurations for the personal solution are stored in a file in your personal OneDrive in a folder called `WorldClockApp`.

 ## Used SharePoint Framework Version